programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Save the index.html file, reload the browser, and check that you can now move the jars around.

 However, you will see that it can be difficult to move jars in certain positions in 3D.
 It is easier to achieve if you view the scene directly from the top, or directly from the side.
+You will modify this later on to make positioning easier.

 ### Conditional Statements: Check for Successful Matches